Suryanarayanamurthy/unleashed-capital-full-stack/README.md

 ## Other useful npm scripts (at root level)

-- `npm run backend-start` :when you want to run start scripts of the backend services (useful to do [backend test](#test) by launching only the backend services).
+- `npm run backend-start` :when you want to run start scripts of the backend services.

 - `npm run dev`:
-like "npm start" but runs all the services in dev mode (usinging nodemon).
+like "npm start" but runs all the services in dev mode (using nodemon).

 - `npm run backend-dev`:
-launches only the backend services in dev mode.
+launches only the backend services in dev mode (using nodemon). quite useful to develop apis using postman to iteratively test and implement apis.

 # Structure